 No. Spiritual Direction is not therapy.
 Although many of the communication techniques can be similar, such as active listening, reflecting, and use of open-ended questions, therapy offers a clinical focus with a more intense schedule of meetings.

 Sometimes during the Spiritual Direction process, deep psychological or emotional issues are uncovered.
 Charlie is comfortable working with some minor issues because of his own ups and downs, as well as his pastoral education, training and experience, but he never hesitates to refer out to professional counseling when it would be a better fit.
 Sometimes counseling is more appropriate than Spiritual Direction, other times they may compliment each other very well and can be done at the same time.

 CAN YOU PROVIDE SPIRITUAL DIRECTION FOR SOMEONE IN THERAPY

 Yes, so long as your therapist is advised and approves.

-Charlie considers the essential doctrines of the Christian Faith to be contained in the Nicene Creed.
+Charlie considers the essentials of the Christian Faith to be contained in the Nicene Creed.